 Before we can begin to help you get over that constant feeling of dread, trepidation and nervousness, we need to know how and when it started.
 Then you can be clear about how best you can help yourself.

 Have you always suffered?

-Did it appear 'out of the blue'?
+Did it appear (seemingly) out of the blue?

-Did it start after some 'disaster'?
+Did it start after some kind of disaster?

 Has it built up over time and you now have chronic anxiety?